tonysneed/angular-route-testing/README.md

 7. Enable lazy loading of the feature module.

+    _Note: We will need to refactor the tests to pass after enabling lazy module loading._

     * Remove `FeatureModule` from `AppModule`.
     * Change feature path in app routing module to load children.